skywalker007-cpu/nasaR/Proposal.md

 ## 3. API Selection
 **API Name:** NASA Open APIs
 **Why this API?**
 We chose NASA’s Open APIs due to their rich scientific data, which includes real-time space imagery, planetary exploration data, and asteroid tracking information.
-This API offers immense potential for data visualization, aligns with educational goals by making space science accessible, and provides a unique opportunity to bridge astronomy with statistical analysis in R.
+Moreover, the API offers immense potential for generating data visualization, which aligns with educational goals by making space science accessible.
+Thus, by using the package, it can provide a unique opportunity to bridge astronomy with statistical analysis in R.

 ## 4. Project Objectives
 The `nasaR` package aims to: